 A Xiaomi-funded smart home company focusing on smart home and bringing intelligence to everyday objects, Yeelight manufacturers a range of smart LED lighting.
 Top-rated and stocked across numerous UK etail outlets, Yeelight is a key player in smart lighting.

-A Wi-Fi baby monitor for iOS, I was heavily involved with all aspects of this app-connected wifi camera.
+BabyPing was a Wi-Fi baby monitor for iOS, I was heavily involved with all aspects of this app-connected wifi camera.
 From concepts, to design, to hardware, to user testing, to UX, to UI, to marketing, to launch, to retail.
-The product was a huge success in the media – multi-award winning and highly praised, however the market was not as big, or as fast growing as expected, and the product was spun off so the team could focus on bigger markets.
+The product was a huge success in the media – multi-award winning and highly praised – including being covered by BBC News, however the market was not as big, or as fast growing as expected, and the product was spun off so the team could focus on bigger markets.

 A leader in building innovative remote monitoring equipment so people can stay in touch with whatever is important to them from anywhere in the world, I headed up the Marketing team for this small startup that quickly grew in to a powerful company with products being sold by top retailers in over 35 countries and saw OEM deals with the likes of Vodafone, Gigaset and o2.